gregorywong/leaderboard/README.md

-# react-bootstrap-template
+# leaderboard
-A webpack project with working React and Bootstrap configurations.
+A leaderboard display for FreeCodeCamp built using React and Bootstrap.
+Edit

 ## How to use the files?